Efenstor/Rolling-Shutter-Stabilizer/README.md

 ### Notes:

-By default OpenCV does not allow setting output encoder bitrate or quality, it is hardcoded to some "reasonable" value.
-Therefore, if you set the quality (-q) or bitrate (-b) parameters then GStreamer will be attempted to be used instead of the default built-in OpenCV encoder.
-The output picture produced in this case may suffer from slight imperfections, such as oversaturation, the solution to which is yet to be found.
+Default encoder is H264.
+OpenCV 4.5 does not allow setting output encoder bitrate or quality, it is hardcoded to some "reasonable" value (~20 Mbps for 4K H264).
+Therefore, if you set the quality (*-q*) or bitrate (*-b*) parameters then the GStreamer backend will be used instead of the default (if OpenCV was compiled with the GStreamer support).
+The output picture produced in this case may suffer from some imperfections, such as oversaturation - the solution to which is yet to be found.

+To specify the encoder (*-c*) you need either to specify its FOURCC code (the built-in OpenCV encoder will be used in this case) or name of a GStreamer encoder plugin.
+In the latter case you have to specify either quality (*-q*) or bitrate (*-b*) parameters.
+If you specify *-q* or *-b* without *-c* then the default GStreamer encoder will be used (x264enc).
+If a GStreamer encoder wants neither quality or bitrate specified, just set any of these parameters to -1 (e.g. *-b-1* or *-q-1*).

+The list of FOURCC codes: https://www.free-codecs.com/guides/fourcc.htm

+The list of GStreamer plugins: https://gstreamer.freedesktop.org/documentation/plugins_doc.html